teohkt/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms

-I decided to explore a little bit into algorithm speeds and found a course in Data Structures and Algorithms.
-This folder is a collection of my different attempts at interview problems!
-I have my initial attempts at the problem, as well as other solutions that may be faster or utilize other methods.
+I decided to explore a some data structures and algorithms.
+This folder is a collection of my different attempts at interview problems that demonstrate various algorithm knowledge

 ## Topics Covered